Each year according to the International

 The additional HAZ weld heat provides many questions about the mechanical properties being achieved with many weld joints.
 Every time I see photos of ships that unexpectantly tear apart at sea, and you see that nice clean straight tear where the welds HAZ is located I think about these weld situations.

-right down the weld seams and their HAZs...
+right down those weld seams and their weld HAZ..

-have been sound, as they would have be subject to NDT.
-With ship welds we need more focus on the weld quality that is being accepted and on the mechanical properties being attained in the weld's HAZ.
+With all ship welds, we need more focus on the weld quality not subject to internal weld evaluation and also on the steel mechanical properties being attained especially with oversize weld's HAZ.

 2007: It's a weld reality that in ship yards and on other mega oil and natural gas projects, that many unacceptable variables will